Social Justice Committee

 Responsibilities of Committee Members:

-b.
-Encourage church members to participate in COPS/Metro actions to raise the living wage.
+- Encourage church members to participate in COPS/Metro.

-c.
-Raise funds among church members to sponsor luncheons by Planned Parenthood of South Texas, Healthy Futures, and Project Quest.
+- Raise funds among church members to sponsor events by e.g., Planned Parenthood of South Texas, Healthy Futures of Texas, and Project QUEST, etc.

-e.
-Educate our elected officials about TXUUJM’s areas of interest through visiting with them in their home offices and in Austin in February.
+- Educate our elected officials about TXUUJM’s areas of interest through visiting with them in their local or district offices and in Austin during legislative sessions.

-5. Take part in the social justice worship service in January, which is followed by congregational participation in the MLK March the following Monday.
+- Take part in the Social Justice worship service in January and promote participation in the MLK March the following Monday.

-6. In January participate in The Common Read sponsored by the Denominational Connections Committee.
+- Participate in the UU Common Read sponsored by the Denominational Connections Committee

 For more information about the Social Justice committee, visit our Social Justice page on this website or contact email@example.com.